Viorel1989/fastify-hello-world-infrastructure/README.md

   terraform init
 ```

-Run `terraform apply` to deploy infrastructure to Aazure:
+Run `terraform apply` to deploy infrastructure to Aazure (if no port variable is passed tf will use default):

 ```bash
   terraform apply -var="ssh_user=$USER" -var="source_image_name={{SOURCE_IMAGE_NAME}}"